How to organize a supportive screening campaign in the workplace?

 Effective screening relies on trust and confidentiality:

-• Anonymous and non-punitive tests: Emphasize the anonymous nature of the tests to reassure your employees.
+- Anonymous and sanction-free tests: Stress the anonymous nature of the tests to reassure your employees.
 This approach reduces resistance and encourages voluntary participation.

-• Personalized support: Offer solutions to affected employees, such as assistance programs or specialized resources.
+- Personalized support: Offer solutions to concerned employees, such as assistance programs or specialized resources.

 3. Announce and integrate screening as a routine